ayuba-dn/retail-cart/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+## Running Linting and Tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+- **Linting**: Run `ng lint` to execute the linter and ensure code quality.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+- **Unit Tests**: Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Continuous Integration (CI)

+Incorporate a CI command in your deployment pipeline to set thresholds for code quality.
+This ensures that the codebase maintains high standards over time and prevents regressions.
+Consider using tools like [Jenkins](https://www.jenkins.io/) or [GitHub Actions](https://github.com/features/actions) to automate this process.

-## Further help
+## Further Help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+To get more help on the Angular CLI, use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.